CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/L2_product_definition.md

 if these have to be skipped for timeliness requirements.
 By the same token, we expect only one SIC algorithm to run within the {term}`NRT1H` chain and thus only one SIC group in the data file.
 Finally, depending on the configuration of the {term}`NRT1H` chain, selected brightness temperature channels might also be shipped in the {term}`SIC1H` product file, to help downstream applications within sea-ice navigation safety (e.g. regional sea-ice drift and type monitoring).
-Candidate microwave channels are Ku (H- and V-pol) and Ka (H- and V-pol).
+Candidate microwave channels are K (H- and V-pol) and Ka (H- and V-pol).

 ```{table} NetCDF Group: Processed data (TBC) for SIC1H
 :name: l2_sic1h_variables